 Publication relating to a transparency notification

-- Reason for the notification: acquisition of voting securities or voting rights
+- Reason for the notification: passive crossing of a threshold; downward crossing of the lowest threshold

 - Notification by: a parent undertaking or a controlling person